Qovery/documentation/website/guides/tutorial/how-to-activate-sso-to-connect-to-your-eks-cluster.md

 <Assumptions name="guide">

 * You have AWS CLI installed
-* You have configured an `Admins` group (or any group used for admins) as described in the [Qovery AWS setup][guides.cloud-provider.guide-amazon-web-services]
+* You have configured an `Admins` group (or any group used for admins) as described in the [Qovery AWS setup][guides.installation-guide.guide-amazon-web-services]
 * You have an existing EKS cluster managed by Qovery
 * You have followed [this AWS tutorial](https://aws.amazon.com/fr/blogs/containers/a-quick-path-to-amazon-eks-single-sign-on-using-aws-sso/) up to `AWS SSO user configuration` excluded.